saadhaxxan/Facebook_Detectron2_Windows_10/README.md

 ## Configuration and Installation steps

-First install Detectron2 on your local machine and to install Detectron2 you need to have Pytorch and Torchvision installed along with Pycocotools.
+To install Detectron2 you need to have Pytorch and Torchvision installed along with Pycocotools.

 To install Pycocotools On Windows, you must have the Visual C++ 2015 build tools on your path.
 If you don't, make sure to install them from [here](https://go.microsoft.com/fwlink/?LinkId=691126):